danishnaseer00/Matplotlib/README.md

 ### 🛠️ Getting Started

 Prerequisites

     Ensure you have the following installed:
     Python 3.7+
     Jupyter Notebook or JupyterLab
     matplotlib library

 You can install required packages with:

-bash
-Copy
-Edit
-pip install matplotlib notebook
+   - pip install matplotlib
+   - pip install numpy